MisaelMP/Pick_it_up_mate_app/README.md

 #### About the project
 -----------------------
 Pick it up mate!
-Is a socially aware environmental application that aims to contribute and encourage the philosophy of reduce/recycle/reuse.
-The participation of society to resolve issues of waste is fundamental, specially in big cities as we encountered day by day and this projects delivers a solution for a common phenomena.
+Is a socially aware environmental application that aims to contribute to and encourage the philosophy of reduce/recycle/reuse.
+The participation of society to resolve issues of waste is fundamental, especially in big cities as we encountered day by day and this project delivers a solution for a common phenomenon.
-Project developed during GA immersive course.
+A project developed during GA immersive course.

 [Live Heroku Page here](https://rocky-gorge-25750.herokuapp.com)